CASE STUDY

 The site is highly complex, with restricted access hours to the beach, high levels of contamination and public access.
 Stakeholder liaison is equally intricate, involving the local council and local landowners through to the Ministry of Defence and Natural England.

-We’ve deployed a team of advanced bomb disposal officers to manage the risk.
-They are equipped with an explosive magazine, three off-road vehicles and a secure compound at the former range headquarters.
-Our on-site team will be carrying out explosive demolitions on a weekly basis to destroy the dangerous items, whilst remediating all inert objects to a demilitarisation and recycling plant.
+We have a permanent team of advanced bomb disposal officers on-site to manage the risk.
+They are equipped with an off-grid explosive magazine, off-road vehicles, and a secure compound at the former range headquarters.
+The team carry out explosive demolitions on a weekly basis to destroy the dangerous items, whilst remediating all inert objects to a demilitarisation and recycling plant.
 All operators have been trained in paramedic-level pre-hospital emergency care.
+Since we won the project, the total number of items destroyed or removed from the site exceeds 175,000 items.

 We’ll be on site for the next four years managing the UXO risk, through investigations, surveys and disposal operations.